 Before I get to my article, I want to personally thank Donna for allowing me to contribute to her terrific blog a couple times per month.
-I hope to bring you some money saving tips and related coupons to help make your paycheck go a little bit further, or like today’s post, offer some real-world parenting advice from a Dad in the trenches with 3 young kids.
-Thanks Donna!
+I hope to bring you some money-saving tips and related coupons to help make your paycheck go a little bit further, or like today’s post, offer some real-world parenting advice from a Dad in the trenches with 3 young kids. and teaching a child about financial responsibility.
+Thanks, Donna!

 Start the Money Conversation Early